Kildonan Services Inc.

 Kildonan School, which closed its Amenia, NY campus in 2019, made its reputation through programming specifically designed for students with dyslexia.
 Employing the Orton-Gillingham (OG) approach — a structured, multi-sensory approach to teaching reading and writing — the school conducted daily individual OG tutoring and offered small, college-preparatory classes.
 Marvelwood’s newly-refurbished Clark Center for Learning Support is the home of the school’s Learning Support program, a daily individual or small-group tutoring program which enrolls approximately one-third of Marvelwood’s students.
 Beginning this fall, the partnership between the two organizations will expand as KTTI-trained tutors join the Clark Center.
 Three Marvelwood tutors have already completed associate-level OG training with KTTI.

-“Over the years, Marvelwood has always been a good choice as a next step from Kildonan,” Oppenheimer observes.
+“Over the years, Marvelwood has always been a good choice as the next step from Kildonan,” Oppenheimer observes.
 Last year, Marvelwood became the new home to three former Kildonan students, two of whom completed their senior year on Skiff Mountain.
 Two additional students who attended Camp Dunnabeck are also currently enrolled.
 The school continues to receive inquiries from other Kildonan families.

 “Kildonan has been seeking a partner since we closed our campus.
 Marvelwood has a proven history of helping the kinds of students who have enrolled at Kildonan over the years find academic success and confidence.
 Our families have been looking for a place to land, and I’m confident that Marvelwood is that place,” says Stewart.